matthewpalmer/matthewpalmer.github.io/_posts/2019-03-11-free-squarespace-referral-program.md

 ## How to set up a referral program on Squarespace

-We’re going to use a free [Peach’s Squarespace referral program][peach] to set this up.
+We’re going to use a [Peach’s Squarespace referral program][peach] to set this up.
 Peach’s is a platform that plugs right in to your Squarespace site and adds refer-a-friend functionality.

 This whole thing takes you about 10 minutes, and after that you’ll have a working refer-a-friend program.